 To reduce current duplicative and burdensome processes, DHCS encourages MCPs to contract with providers to conduct assessment and integrate it with care and care management to the greatest extent possible.
 Assessments results are also expected to be shared between MCPs and providers responsible for following up with the member.
 MCPs must follow up on any positive assessment result or contract with the Primary Care Provider (PCP) to conduct follow up.
-Lastly, DHCS is also streamlining requirements related to Seniors and Persons with Disabilities Health Risk Assessment (HRA) requirements, as outlined in Box A: Changes to Seniors and Persons with Disabilities Health Risk Assessment (HRA) requirements in the PHM Policy Guide.
+Lastly, DHCS also streamlined requirements related to Seniors and Persons with Disabilities Health Risk Assessment (HRA) requirements, as outlined in PHM Policy Guide.

-8. When should members be re-stratified?
+9. When should members be re-stratified?